-KAY CROCKETT Victim Services Coordinator bishing bicycles for distribution to victim's organizations, shelters and other programs.
-Probation and parole offices sponsor a variety of restorative justice programs for offenders under their supervision living in the community.
+KAY CROCKETT Victim Services Coordinator and were delivered to organizations such as shelters, food banks and senior citizen homes around the state.
+In addition, approximately 11,000 offenders volunteered over 196,000 hours of reparative activities.
+Not-for-profit agencies and victims statewide receive reparative products and services.
+Examples of those agencies include the Salvation Army, children's hospitals, senior citizen homes, foster care programs, schools, KidSmart, Head Start, VA Hospitals, homeless shelters and many more.
+Examples of reparative activities include quilts, afghans, birdhouses, refurbished bikes, teaching aids for schools and many more.
+Probation and parole offices sponsor a variety of Restorative Justice programs for offenders under their supervision living in the community.
 Reparative boards are comprised of citizens from the community specially trained by department staff to meet with offenders concerning their behavior while under supervision.
-They provide the court with an assessment of offender needs and how the offender may best repair the harm they have caused their victim or the community.
-Offenders volunteer, or in some cases are mandated, to attend Impact of Crime on Victims Classes (ICVC) in correctional facilities and probation and parole offices.
-In these classes, offenders come face to face with victims of all types of crime who share their stories and explain to offenders how crime has affected their lives.
-In calendar year 2004, over 4,500 offenders participated in ICVC classes in correctional facilities with over 56,000 hours recorded.
+All crime victims have an opportunity to provide information and/or a statement outlining what impact the crime has had on their lives through the court reports prepared by probation and parole staff and how the offender may best repair the harm they have caused their victim or the community, which may include physical and/or psychological harm and financial loss.
+Offenders volunteer, or in some cases, are mandated to attend Impact of Crime on Victims Class (ICVC) in correctional facilities and probation and parole offices.
+In these classes, offenders come face to face with victims of all types of crime who share their stories and explain to offenders how crime has affected their lives and how the pain never goes away.
+These classes help offenders develop a sensitivity toward victims and help prevent further victimization.
+Offenders are expected to develop respect for the rights of others and to be held accountable for their behavior.
+In 2006, over 7,700 offenders participated in ICVC classes in correctional facilities with over 131,800 recorded hours.
 Information Systems The Office of Information Systems has the responsibility of managing and operating all data processing activity in the department.
-Several mid-range computers, in conjunction with a statewide telecommunications network, service more than 11,500 employees at 109 locations containing approximately 6,000 workstations while also providing online access to approximately another 1,500 users throughout several additional criminal justice agencies.
+Several mid-range computers, in conjunction with a statewide telecommunications network, service more than 11,500 employees at 109 locations containing approximately 6,000 workstations, while also providing online access to approximately another 1,500 users throughout several additional criminal justice agencies.
 The department's offender databases are integrated with other state agency information to comprise a criminal justice support capability throughout the state.
 Additional responsibilities include coordination of all telecommunications and radio resources in the department.
 Inspector General The Office of the Inspector General is charged with objectively examining department operations to ensure they are in compliance with established policy and procedure.
-This is accomplished through the Internal Affairs Unit and the Compliance Unit.
-Internal Affairs is the investigative arm of the department and conducts investigations in response to reports of suspected violation of statute and department policy and procedure.
-The Compliance Unit recommends and coordinates department policy and procedure revision.
-Legislative and Constituent Services, Public Information and Victim Services These three sections of the Office of the Director provide and coordinate information to specific audiences concerning the department and its divisions.
-Legislative and Constituent Services is comprised of the Legislative Liaison and the Constituent Services Unit.
-The Legislative Liaison is responsible for planning, organizing, tracking and coordinating state and federal legislative matters relating to the department's programs.
-The liaison works closely with the department director and other involved administrative staff to establish legislative priorities.
-The liaison specifically coordinates activities relating to legislative affairs.
-The liaison also responds to inquiries from legislators and other interested parties about the department's operations and the potential impact new legislation may have on departmental operations.
-The Constituent Services Office, which falls under the purview of the Legislative Liaison, processes offender-related inquiries from legislative offices, offender families and the public.
-Through a customerfocused approach, the office provides information about specific offenders and education about the department's policies, procedures and practices.
-Both offices provide regular feedback to department administrators and others so they
+This is accomplished through the Criminal Investigation Unit and the Compliance and Accreditation Unit.
+The Criminal Investigation Unit is the investigative arm of the department and conducts investigations in response to reports of suspected violations of statute, and events which may endanger the safety and security of offenders, staff, facilities, employees or the public.
+The Compliance and Accreditation Unit in the Office of the Inspector General develops and reviews current department practices to ensure department policy and procedure are being followed.
+This unit also recommends and coordinates department policy and procedure revision.
+Legislative and Constituent Services, Public Information and Victim Services These three sections of the Office of the Director provide and coordinate information to